German president calls for debate over COVID vaccine mandate | Politics

 Chancellor Olaf Scholz has backed calls for a vaccine mandate and lawmakers are expected to begin debating a bill later this month.
 Polls show a majority of people in Germany back compulsory vaccination against COVID-19, but a vocal minority opposes the idea.

-“The exceptional situation of a pandemic increases the pressure for the state to act, but it doesn't replace the requirement to weigh up arguments and balance interests,” German President Frank-Walter Steinmeier said ahead of a roundtable debate with citizens on the issue.
+"The exceptional situation of a pandemic increases the pressure for the state to act, but it doesn't replace the requirement to weigh up arguments and balance interests," German President Frank-Walter Steinmeier said at the beginning of a roundtable debate with citizens on the issue.

 "A vaccine mandate means a debate mandate," he added.